 Must meet a minimum of twice per year or following a serious incident or change.
-Where two or more schools share a site or site manager, a single committee can be established as long as there is representation from all schools.
+Where two or more schools share a site or site manager, a single committee can be established if there is representation from all schools.

 The H&S Committee will review the following areas (where appropriate):